Azure-Samples/rag-as-a-service-with-vision/docs/evaluation.md

 ## Available evaluation flows

-Both evaluators described below inherit from the [`BaseEvaluator`](../src/eval/services/evaluators/base_evaluator.py) class.
+All evaluators described below inherit from the [`BaseEvaluator`](../src/eval/services/evaluators/base_evaluator.py) class.
 Additional evaluation functionality can be added using the ROUGE and GPT evaluators as a guide.

 ### ROUGE evaluation